 - Type of Equipment - The two main distinctions are "VANS" (53' Long Covered Trailers) and "FLATBEDS" (53' open decks) - covered trailers keep things driest but flatbeds can be tarped - speak with your colleagues and boss about how you normally ship your particular products.
 Make sure there is easy access - enough turning room - for a big truck to get into your dock but also at the receiver's dock!

-- Pickup and Dropoff Locations and Times - Note you should be able to load the truck within 2 hours and load it in such a way that it can be unloaded in 2 hours - that is all the time you get without a special arrangement - more time is more money.
-Set appointment time or window and same for dropoff - and spell out consequences of lateness up front with your broker and on the bill of lading.
+- Pickup and Dropoff Locations and Times - Note you should be able to load the truck within 2 hours and load it so that it can be unloaded in 2 hours - that is all the time you get without a special arrangement - more time is more money.
+Set appointment time or window and the same for drop off - and spell out the consequences of lateness up front with your broker and on the bill of lading.

 We’d love to hear from you, post comments below or contact us.